Curriculum of Major Requirements in Political Science

 100 Level Courses - Introductions:

 These courses emphasize writing, critical reading, and analytical interpretation and introduce students to the study of politics from a variety of perspectives.
 The department recommends that these courses be taken in the first and second year, or immediately following the declaration of the major.
 These courses may be offered in either lecture or seminar format.
-FYSE courses taught by members of our department can also count toward as introductory courses.
+FYSE courses taught by members of our department can also count toward introductory courses.

 200 Level Courses - Surveys:

 These courses survey broad topics in the study of politics.
 They engage students in the study of different institutions, countries, regions, theories, and modes of political thought.
-They focus on such key phenomenon as power, justice, order, conflict, mobilization, and development.
+They focus on such key phenomena as power, justice, order, conflict, mobilization, and development.
 These courses may be offered in either lecture or seminar formats.

 300 Level Courses - Research Seminars: